-Two Housing Strategy Workshops were held on 17 and 18 October 2022.
+Two Housing Strategy Workshops were held on 17 and 18 October 2022 and the public consultation took place between 13th December 2022 to 7th February 2023.
 Stakeholders highlighted that meeting the needs and supporting communities, improving home standards, access to housing and affordability are priority areas to focus on.

 There was a recognition from the workshops that the strategy should include the word 'healthy' in the title to become 'The Healthy Housing Strategy'.
+This was supported by 65% of people who completed the public consultation.

-The consultation has been designed to give everyone with an interest in Housing in the district the opportunity to contribute to the review.
-Throughout the consultation period there will be opportunities for residents and interested parties from across the public and private sectors to express their views on the strategy via an online survey, face to face discussion, and email feedback.
+The consultation was designed to give everyone with an interest in Housing in the district the opportunity to contribute to the review.
+The consultation survey was distributed through various media coverage and resulted in 246 responses to the survey.